LeaveMyYard/BitmexGridTrader/README.md

 It has a PyQt5 user interface, that is easy to use.

+Keep in mind, that using different settings could result in different profits and losses.
+This program is not guaranteed to contain a money-making machine.

+Also, this program is new and could contain bugs, that could result in losing some bitcoins.
+I am not responsible for that, but feel free to report those bugs and I will try to get rid of them

 ## Installation

 Copy this repository's code from github.
 It was written using Python 3.7.7, but other versions should be compatable also.